National Black Theatre (Australia): 1977

 By the end of 1977, the Black Theatre had closed.

+1990/1: building demolition

+The building was eventually demolished in 1990 or 1991, along with the adjacent Radio Redfern building at 27 Cope Street.

 Offshoots and developments

 In 1979 Christine Donnelly, a participant in the six-week program, founded the Aboriginal Dance Theatre to serve the Redfern community.
 It was situated next to the Black Theatre site.

 In 1980 Bostock and Bryan Brown received script development funding from the Australian Film Commission for a documentary to be made from Bostock's script Here Comes the Nigger.

 In 1982 The Cake Man (by Bob Merritt – see above) starring Justine Saunders, Graham Moore and Syron, and directed by Syron, was invited to the World Theatre Festival in Denver, Colorado, and played to packed houses, receiving widespread acclaim.

 Merritt went on to become the first Aboriginal screenwriter to co-write a feature film, originally entitled Running Man and released in the UK as The City's Edge (1983) and the first Indigenous screenwriter of feature film Short Changed (1986).

 In 1984 Merritt set up the Eora Centre for the visual and performing arts in Redfern, offering young Aboriginal people a comprehensive education.
 He was a consultant producer on a documentary film about it, Eora Corroboree (1985), the first in a series of documentaries called Black Futures.
 David Gulpilil contributed to the soundtrack.

 In 1987 the First National Black Playwrights' Conference was held under the artistic directorship of Brian Syron, thanks to a push from people like Chicka Dixon, Gary Foley and Rhoda Roberts.

 The Aboriginal National Theatre Trust was established in Sydney in the mid-1980s.

 In 1988 Carole Johnson was a foundation member and first director of the National Aboriginal and Islander Skills Development Association (NAISDA).
 She played a major role in the training of Aboriginal and Islander dancers and actors in movement, dance and choreography.
 NAISDA is based on an idea of Johnson's, where young people would be taught traditional dance from their Aboriginal and Torres Strait Islander elders while also studying a modern dance technique.

 Johnson also played a pivotal role in the establishment in 1989 of the Bangarra Dance Theatre.
 She was founder and foundation member of the theatre which began in the Police Boys Club, Pitt Street, Redfern.
 The Bangarra Dance Theatre performed their first professional performance in 1990 in Brian Syron's feature film Jindalee Lady, the first feature film to be directed by an Indigenous Australian.